SabreTools/NDecrypt/README.md

 ## But does it work?

 As much as I'd like to think that this program is entirely without flaws, numbers need to speak for themselves sometimes.
-Here's a list of the supported sets and their current compatibility percentages with woodsec and the Python scripts (as of 2020-12-16):
+Here's a list of the supported sets and their current compatibility percentages with woodsec and the Python scripts (as of 2020-12-19):

 - **Nintendo DS** -  >99% compatible (Both encryption and decryption)
 - **Nintendo DSi** - 100% compatible (Both encryption and decryption)
-- **Nintendo 3DS** - 100% compatible (Decryption only, encryption is currently being tested)
+- **Nintendo 3DS** - 100% compatible (Both encryption and decryption)
 - **Nintendo New 3DS** - 100% compatible (Both encryption and decryption)

-Please note the above numbers are based on the current, documented values, not necessarily what is correct.
-For example, in the Nintendo DS set, there are issues with prototype and unlicensed cartridges, all of which have strange, potentially hacky values in their secure areas.
+Please note the above numbers are based on the current, documented values.
+The notable exceptions to this tend to be unlicensed carts which may be dumped incorrectly or have odd information stored in their secure area.

 ## Anything else?